Everything to Know About the ABIM Longitudinal Knowledge Assessment (LKA)

 You cannot leave more than 100 questions unopened, and questions you will have missed by enrolling later in the cycle (e.g., in June) will count towards this total.
 Therefore, if you plan to enroll in the ABIM LKA, you should do so early in the year when you are required to do an assessment.

-An important note is you must enroll before the second quarter ends (e.g., 6/30/24) if you plan to participate in 2024.
-Otherwise, you will have to wait until 2025 to begin.
+An important note is you must enroll before the second quarter ends (e.g., 6/30) if you plan to participate for the current year.
+Otherwise, you will have to wait until the next year to begin.

 What is the structure of the LKA?